Quote templates and software can make it easier for your business to create and send proposals to clients.

 Quote template vs. invoice

 Many people mistake quote templates for invoices, but these are two different documents.
-While they are similar in nature and invoices can be built from a quote, they serve different purposes.
+While they are similar in nature and invoices can be built from a quote, they serve different purposes. ]Looking for invoicing software?
+[Check out our list of the best invoice apps]

 A business provides a price quote (often created from an existing quote template) to a potential client before the client decides whether to invest in a certain project.
 The business sends an invoice to an existing client to receive payment from them after the business has started or completed the project.
 As for the differences in the documents themselves, a quote template usually has a section for "terms and conditions" and a signature line for the client to agree to the information listed, while an invoice typically does not.
 [Read our review of FreshBooks, our pick for the best accounting software for invoicing.]